UMNLibraries/primo-ve-customization/README.md

 ### Local Development

-Run `npm start` to launch a development proxy server and preview the customization packages in the UMN Libraries sandbox server.
+Run `npm start` to launch a development proxy server and preview the customization packages in the UMN Libraries production server.
 To preview a view, go to `http://localhost:8080/discovery/search?vid={view_code}` (e.g. http://localhost:8080/discovery/search?vid=01UMN_INST:TWINCITIES).

 Set the `PROXY_TARGET` environment variable to preview the customizations in a different Primo environment (e.g. `PROXY_TARGET=umn.primo.exlibrisgroup.com npm start`).